monish-enigma/Task-core/README.md

 Set your Gemini API Key in the workflow configuration.

 Run n8n locally:

-n8n
+command : n8n

 By default, it runs at http://localhost:5678
-.

 Open the n8n UI → locate the imported workflow → click Execute Workflow.

+---
 5. Connecting It All

-The React Neon button popup sends a request to /generate-subtasks.
+The n8n button popup sends a request to /generate-subtasks.

 Node.js backend forwards the request to the n8n workflow.